top of page

 |

-Cherokee Marsh - South Unit
+Cherokee Marsh Conservation Park, South

 Join us for a slow afternoon paddle on the Yahara River as we explore the shoreline of Cherokee Marsh.
 Help us spot birds, insects, aquatic plants, and other critters by boat, and learn a little bit about the history and diversity of Dane County’s largest wetland along the way.